Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Floer theory on toric surfaces

 Given the exhaustive description of semi-Fano toric surfaces given by Chan-Lau \cite{CL}, this could be checked directly.
 We present an elementary inductive proof here.

-\begin{proof} By the smoothness of $Y$, we can write $w = bw_1 + cw_2$ for some integers $b,c$.
+\begin{proof} By the smoothness of $Y$, $w_1$ and $w_2$ form an integral basis of $M$, so we can write $w = bw_1 + cw_2$ for some integers $b,c$.
 By assumption, the 1-cones corresponding to $w_1,w_2$ are adjacent in the fan of $Y$, in the sense that they bound a 2-cone of the fan, so $b$ and $c$ cannot both be positive.
 Without loss of generality, we will assume $c > 0$ and show $c = 1$.
-We will also assume that $\det (w_1, w_2) = 1$, i.e. that $w_2$ is counterclockwise from $w_1$ (this allows us to fix a choice of signs).
+By the smoothness of $Y$ and our labeling convention, $\det (w_1, w_2) = 1$.